jundalisay/superb/content/en/research/jagor/ph/chapter-08.md

 <!-- * Estado Geogr., p.
 314. -->

-A NATIVE SKIPPER.

 evening.
 Our skipper, a Spaniard, had determined to accomplish the trip as rapidly as possible.

+## A NATIVE SKIPPER

-On my return voyage, however, I fell into the hands of a native captain ; and, as my cruise under his auspices presented many peculiarities, I may quote a few passages relating to it from my diary. ....
+On my return voyage, however, I fell into the hands of a native captain ; and, as my cruise under his auspices presented many peculiarities, I may quote a few passages relating to it from my diary.

 The skipper intended to have taken a stock of vegetables for my use, but he had forgot them.
-He therefore landed on a small island, and presently made his reappearance with a huge palm cabbage, which, in the absence of its owner, he had picked from a tree he cut down for the purpose. ....
+He therefore landed on a small island, and presently made his reappearance with a huge palm cabbage, which, in the absence of its owner, he had picked from a tree he cut down for the purpose.

 On another occasion the crew made a descent upon a hamlet on the north-western coast of Leyté to purchase provisions.
 Instead of laying in a stock for the voyage at Tacloban, the sailors preferred doing so at some smaller village on the shores of the straits, where food is cheaper, and where their landing gave them a pretext to run about the country.
 The straits of San Juanico, never more than a mile, and often only a thousand feet broad, are about twenty miles in length: yet it often takes a vessel a week to sail up them ; for contrary winds and an adverse current force it to anchor frequently, and to lie to for whole nights in the narrower places.

 Towards evening our captain thought that the sky appeared very threatening, so he made for the bay of Návo, off Masbáte.
 There he anchored, and a part of the crew went on shore.
 The next day was a Sunday; the captain thought “ the sky still appeared very threatening ;” and besides he wanted to make some purchases.
 So we anchored again off Magdalena, where we passed the night.

 ## Elefante